PawanRegoti/make-the-most-of-wsl/README.md

 At this point, you may be tempted to double click the `.sln` file and load the project in visual studio.
 But, it won't work. _why you ask_ (https://github.com/docker/for-win/issues/8749#issuecomment-702160997)

-But fortunately, there is a work around. you can map the WSL as a network drive and then Visual Studio has no problems reading the files.
+Fortunately, there is a work around. you can map the WSL as a network drive and then Visual Studio has no problems reading the files.

 click on `wsl$` in address bar in explorer, then you will see this